arboleya/coffee-toaster/README.md

 everything individually -- plus, node targeted support is on the way.
 In <BR>
 debug mode you'll be gifted with a boot-loader that will load every file in<BR>
 the proper order according your needs.

+I should also mention that it's not some kind of AMD or CJS implementation,<BR>
+as you may be thinking.
+It's much more like a new point of view based on my<BR>
+specific needs and personal taste, which I didn't come up with a fancy name yet.

 Keep on reading this README, and please do not hesitate to open a feature<BR>
 request or a bug report.<BR>